 Business Lawyering (Law 379)

-*The field of business is broadly defined to include, among other things, employment law, finance financial distress, intellectual property, international business, mergers and acquisitions, real estate law, and tax.
+The research writing requirement described in Section 4.II of the Student Handbook must be completed within the business field.
+The Program Director must approve the topic of the paper written for the purpose of qualification for the Certificate and its completion.
+The field of business is broadly defined to include, among other things, employment law, finance, financial distress, intellectual property, international business, mergers and acquisitions, real estate law, and tax.